Try before you buy with our Taster Week!

-We cover a range of techniques over the course of the week, from the absolute basics to more advanced methods of woodwork.
-Using the skills you acquire, you will produce a beautiful, solid wood tray that you can take home at the end of the week.
+You’ll be guided all the way through the week, gaining skills and confidence as we cover a range of techniques, from the absolute basics to more advanced methods of woodwork.
+Using these acquired skills you will produce a beautiful, solid wood tray that you can take home.

 No previous experience is required, just plenty of enthusiasm!

-If you are considering booking onto a longer course, the one-week taster is the perfect way to see if it’s the right decision.
-When booking a 12, 20 or 50-week course, the cost of the week taster is then refunded against the cost of the long course, so you have nothing to lose and everything to gain!
+If you are considering booking a longer course with us, the one-week taster is the perfect way to see if it’s the right decision.
+When booking a 12, 24 or 50-week course, the cost of the one-week taster is refunded against the cost of the long course, so you have nothing to lose and everything to gain!

 One week course schedule